-GEOG 287 ANALYSIS OF SPATIAL DATA
+ANALYSIS OF SPATIAL DATA

 Leads students through the analytical capabilities of GIS.
 Course begins with the more elementary, but useful, techniques involving locating and describing features, then proceeds to more advanced techniques based on higher-level spatial objects.
-Lab exercises utilize the GRID syntax of ArcInfo and Spatial Analyst Extension of ArcGIS to perform analysis of raster datasets.
+Lab exercises utilize the Spatial Analyst Extension of ArcGIS to perform analysis of raster datasets.
 Usually offered spring term.
 Recommended prerequisite: GEOG 266 or instructor approval.